linemanjs/lineman/README.md

 ├── app
 │   ├── js                  # <-- JS & CoffeeScript
-│   ├── img                 # <-- images (are merged into the 'img' folder inside of generated & dist) │   └── templates           # <-- client-side templates
+│   ├── img                 # <-- images (are merged into the 'img' folder inside of generated & dist) │   └── pages               # <-- static HTML pages (underscore and handlebars templates are supported) │       └── index.us        # <-- a template used to produce the application's index.html
-│       ├── homepage.us     # <-- a template used to produce the application's index.html
+│   └── templates           # <-- client-side templates
 │       ├── other.us        # <-- other templates will be compiled to a window.JST object
 │       └── thing.hb        # <-- underscore & handlebars are both already set up
 │       └── _partial.hb     # <-- a handlebars partial, usable from within other handlebars templates